theeugenechong/tp/docs/UserGuide.md

   2. Enter `list`.

 > 💡 Remember to fill up the fields of the cash flow statement with `add` before entering `list`.<br>
-> ℹ️`list` displays the *latest version* of the cash flow statement.
-Refer to [this](#creating-the-cash-flow-statement-cf--add) section to know what *latest version* means.<br>
+> ℹ️`list` displays the *current draft* of the cash flow statement.
+Refer to the info section of the [add](#creating-the-cash-flow-statement-cf--add) feature to know what *current draft* means.<br>
-> ℹ️Entering `list` while the cash flow statement is incomplete will display the latest values for the fields already filled along with the old values for unfilled fields. <br>
+> ℹ️Entering `list` at any time will display any overwritten fields from the *current draft* of the cash flow statement, and any non-overwritten fields from the *previous draft* .<br>
-> ℹ ️Any scalar values more than or equal to 1 Billion SGD (positive or negative) will be displayed as such, and not as their exact values.
+> ℹ️Any scalar values more than or equal to 1 Billion SGD (positive or negative) will be displayed as such, and not as their exact values.

 - Example input: